intel/intel-extension-for-pytorch/README.md

 In the current technological landscape, Generative AI (GenAI) workloads and models have gained widespread attention and popularity.
 Large Language Models (LLMs) have emerged as the dominant models driving these GenAI applications.
 Starting from 2.1.0, specific optimizations for certain LLM models are introduced in the Intel® Extension for PyTorch\*.
 Check [LLM optimizations](https://intel.github.io/intel-extension-for-pytorch/cpu/latest/tutorials/llm.html) for details.

 * Check [CPU tutorial](https://intel.github.io/intel-extension-for-pytorch/cpu/latest/) for detailed information of Intel® Extension for PyTorch\* for Intel® CPUs.
-Source code is available at the [master branch](https://github.com/intel/intel-extension-for-pytorch/tree/master).
+Source code is available at the [main branch](https://github.com/intel/intel-extension-for-pytorch/tree/main).
 * Check [GPU tutorial](https://intel.github.io/intel-extension-for-pytorch/xpu/latest/) for detailed information of Intel® Extension for PyTorch\* for Intel® GPUs.
-Source code is available at the [xpu-master branch](https://github.com/intel/intel-extension-for-pytorch/tree/xpu-master).
+Source code is available at the [xpu-main branch](https://github.com/intel/intel-extension-for-pytorch/tree/xpu-main).

 ## Installation